Skene's gland: History

-While the glands were first described in 1672 by Reinier de Graaf and by the French surgeon Alphonse Guérin (1816–1895), they were named after the Scottish gynaecologist Alexander Skene, who wrote about it in Western medical literature in 1880.
+While the glands were first noted in 1672 by Reinier de Graaf and later observed by the French surgeon Alphonse Guérin (1816–1895), they were named after the British-American gynaecologist Alexander Skene, whose descriptions in 1880 were the first to outline them in significant anatomical detail and place emphasis upon their clinical importance.
 In 2002, the term female prostate as a second term after paraurethral gland was added in Terminologia Histologica by the Federative International Committee on Anatomical Terminology.
 The 2008 edition notes that the term was introduced "because of the morphological and immunological significance of the structure".

 Other animals

 Horses, dogs, sheep, and pigs are examples of other mammals that have these glands (minor vestibular glands).